-Once upon a time, being single was stigmatized as a lonely or unhappy state.
-However, times have changed.
-More and more people are staying single and societal norms are becoming more open to all kinds of different ways of living.
+Those numbers are likely to increase.
+While being single was once stigmatized as a lonely or unhappy state, times have changed, and more and more people are staying single and societal norms are becoming more open to all kinds of different ways of living.

 Nonetheless, there are some challenges to retiring alone.
-Here are a few tips for navigating retirement on your own:
+Here are 17 tips for navigating retirement on your own:

 1. You Need a Personalized Plan — Retirement Rules of Thumb Don’t Work as Well for Singles

 As someone who is single, it is probably even more important for you to create a personalized and detailed retirement plan rather than just relying on rules of thumb like 4% drawdown rules or spending 80% of what you spent while working when you are retired.

 A detailed retirement plan can be easy to create.
 The NewRetirement Retirement Planner has received a lot of praise for being a highly detailed tool.
 Users love that the system asks many questions that they have not considered.
 Because this calculator helps you imagine your future and is completely customizable — for single people or couples — it is easily one of the best ways to plan for retirement.

 2. Overcome Your Financial Insecurities